CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Declan Williams
-- Your City:
+- Your City: Sheffield
-- Your Slack Name:
+- Your Slack Name: Declan

 # Homework Details

-- Module:
+- Module: ITP Onboarding
-- Week:
+- Week: 1